 You can find a sample notice of dissolution on the Montana Secretary of State’s website.

-Once you have completed the form by providing the required information about your Montana LLC, you will need to submit it to the Montana Secretary of State along with the filing fee, which costs $20.
+Once we completed the form by providing the required information about our Montana LLC, we submitted it to the Montana Secretary of State along with the filing fee, which costs $15.

 Once you have taken all of these steps, your Montana limited liability company will be officially dissolved.